QBDI/QBDI/docs/source/api_cpp.rst

 Introduction
 ------------

-The C++ API is primary API of QBDI.
-The API is compatible with :ref:`QBDIPreload <qbdipreload_api>` on Linux and MacOS.
+The C++ API is the primary API of QBDI.
+The API is compatible with :ref:`QBDIPreload <qbdipreload_api>` on Linux and macOS.

-VM Class
+VM class
 --------

 .. doxygenclass:: QBDI::VM